Satisfactory Academic Progress

 The United States Department of Education requires students applying for financial assistance to be enrolled in an eligible program for the purpose of completing an Associate of Arts or Science (AA/AS) degree, transfer requirements, or certificate program.
 All students must have their academic progress reviewed to determine if Satisfactory Academic Progress (SAP) has been achieved.

 Students who apply for financial assistance must meet two standards: qualitative and quantitative.

 Students at Riverside Community College District (RCCD) must have a minimum Cumulative Grade Point Average (GPA) of 2.0.

 All students must complete a certain percentage of units attempted in order to make progress toward their goal.
 There are two parts to this standard:

 Students must complete at least 67% of the total (cumulative) units attempted.
 For example, a student has attempted 20 units at Moreno Valley College.
 They successfully completed 13.5 of those units.
 Their completion would be 67.5% (units completed divided by units attempted equals completion percentage– 13.5 ÷ 20 = 67.5%).

-All students will be evaluated at the end of each primary term (Fall, Spring, and Summer) to determine if they are meeting the standards listed above.
+All students will be evaluated at the end of each primary term (fall, spring and summer) to determine if they are meeting the qualitative and quantitative standards.

-*If you have attempted less than 12 units at RCCD, then you will be required to maintain a minimum 1.5 Cumulative GPA and must complete at least 50% of the courses you attempt to maintain SAP.
-Once you have attempted 12 or more units, you will be held to the standard as explained above.
+If you have attempted less than 12 units at RCCD: you will be required to maintain a minimum 1.5 Cumulative GPA and must complete at least 50% of the courses you attempt to maintain SAP.
+Once you have attempted 12 or more units, you will be held to the standard as explained.